POST ROAD MARKETING

 If your offer sounds like a tech manual, we need to talk

 Let’s be honest.
 If your product description or sales page starts with “4 modules, 3 calls, handcrafted, ethically sourced, bonus video, unlimited access”… you’ve already lost her.
-You’re not selling a microwave.
-You’re offering a turning point.
+You’re not selling a microwave, you’re offering a turning point.
 But somewhere along the way, the internet taught us to list features like we’re on QVC.
 To rattle…

 -